WordPress/gutenberg/packages/block-editor/src/components/use-resize-canvas/README.md

 # useResizeCanvas

 This React hook generates inline CSS suitable for resizing a container to fit a device's dimensions.
 It adjusts the CSS according to the current device dimensions.
-It has no effect on desktop.

 On-page CSS media queries are also updated to match the width of the device.